Kiirani/kiirani.github.com/_posts/2013-07-07-internet-hell.md

 ---
 title: I am in internet hell
 layout: post
+tags: life
 ---

 I'm moving in a month.

-Before they move my worldly goods, the relocation company has to assess the location where they'll be picking my stuff up from, and the volume of stuff they'll be picking up.
+Before they move my worldly goods, the relocation company has to assess the location where they'll be picking my stuff up from, and the volume of stuff they'll be picking up.<br>
 My tiny apartment is not going to be an appropriate place from which to relocate internationally, so I've moved everything to my parents' place.

-Including myself.
+Including myself.<br>
 I got here yesterday afternoon, with my things and my computer.
 Setting that up is doublepluspriority, because I need to use it to work on Monday.

 ### Internet Hell: Problem 1 ###